scala-ide/scala-ide.github.com/blog/_posts/2012-03-20-release-notes-2.0.1.md

 ### Compiler improvements

 This release is based on [Scala 2.9.2-RC1][scala], and includes a couple of improvements in the way compiler plugins are loaded, including the continuations plugin.
+Now you can have several compiler plugins loaded side-by-side, and properly use the `pluginsdir` option.

 For a complete list of changes, please see the [Changelog][clog]